nestorsalceda/mamba/README.md

             with it('this code will be ignored too'): pass

-        with context('if there are multiple "only_it" methods only will run the last one'): with only_it('this code will be ignored because there are other "only_it" method'): pass
+        with context('if there are multiple "focus_it" methods only will run the last one'): with focus_it('this code will be ignored because there are other "focus_it" method'): pass

             with it('this code will be ignored too'): pass

-            with only_it('this code will be executed'):
+            with focus_it('this code will be executed'):
                 pass

-        with context('if there are multiple contexts and someone call the "only_context" method'): with only_context('only this code will be executed'): with it('this code will be executed'):
+        with context('if there are multiple contexts and someone call the "focus_context" method'): with focus_context('only this code will be executed'): with it('this code will be executed'):
                     pass